swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-5-track-model-evolution-with-dvc/index.md

 ## State of the MLOps process

-- ✅ Notebook has been transformed into scripts for production
+- [x] Notebook has been transformed into scripts for production
-- ✅ Codebase and dataset are versioned
+- [x] Codebase and dataset are versioned
-- ✅ Steps used to create the model are documented and can be re-executed
+- [x] Steps used to create the model are documented and can be re-executed
-- ✅ Changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations
+- [x] Changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations
-- ❌ Dataset requires manual download and placement
+- [ ] Dataset requires manual download and placement
-- ❌ Codebase requires manual download and setup
+- [ ] Codebase requires manual download and setup
-- ❌ Experiment may not be reproducible on other machines
+- [ ] Experiment may not be reproducible on other machines
-- ❌ Changes to model are not thoroughly reviewed and discussed before integration
+- [ ] Changes to model are not thoroughly reviewed and discussed before integration
-- ❌ Model may have required artifacts that are forgotten or omitted in saved/loaded state
+- [ ] Model may have required artifacts that are forgotten or omitted in saved/loaded state
-- ❌ Model cannot be easily used from outside of the experiment context
+- [ ] Model cannot be easily used from outside of the experiment context
-- ❌ Model cannot be deployed on and accessed from a Kubernetes cluster
+- [ ] Model cannot be deployed on and accessed from a Kubernetes cluster
-- ❌ Model cannot be trained on hardware other than the local machine
+- [ ] Model cannot be trained on hardware other than the local machine

+You will address these issues in the next chapters for improved efficiency and collaboration.
+Continue the guide to learn how.

 ## Sources